agileperception/shell_cmds/ReadMe.md

-# Rust for the fun of it!
+# Port Apple's BSD shell_cmds - aka Rust for the fun of it!

 It's fun to learn Rust by porting stuff to Rust.
 This is my project to port a bunch of Apple's BSD utilities so I can have fun and learn.
 And have fun.
 And